top of page

 duke racing

-Duke Racing is a motorsport team currently competing in 3E Production Class racing in a completely Duke Racing prepared Class D Toyota 86, as well as providing driving support to other teams competing in Endurance Racing, including the Bathurst 6 Hour.
+Duke Racing is a motorsport team currently competing in 3E Production Class racing in a completely Duke Racing prepared Class D Toyota 86.

 meet the DRIVER